top of page

 This website addresses the intentional misinformation provided to Hermosa Beach residents from 2002 to 2019 by our community leaders:

 7. Proof of collusion and coordination between School Board members and Superintendent Pat Escalante, Political Consultant Larry Fox, Yes on S campaign chairman Michael Collins (husband of HBCD School Board President and City Council member Mary Campbell), Isom Advisors to provide an unfair advantage to the Yes on S campaign.
+Including a one hour presentation by HBCSD attorney, Terry Tao, that was filled with misinformation and misleading information that was embedded in the district's website less than one week before the bond vote.

-9. Misinformation and highly slanted information provided in the official Environmental Impact Report for North School that was approved by School Board members and given to the Coastal Commission in 2019.
+9. Egregious amounts of misinformation and misleading information provided in the official Environmental Impact Report (EIR) for North School.
+Nevertheless, HBCSD school board members accepted the misinformation and approved the district's Environmental Impact Report that was given to the Coastal Commission in 2019.

 From 2010 to 2013 HBCSD school board members took no action to relieve overcrowding.
 School Board members had the option of using either the grandfathered-in, seismically safe North School OR the district’s priority lease agreement to use classrooms, office and storage facilities at the Pier Avenue Community Center to immediately relieve district overcrowding.
+Instead school board members forced students and staff to contend with extremely overcrowded conditions on district campuses.

 From 2014-2015 HBCSD spent $1.3M on short-term overcrowding “solutions” that did nothing to relieve overcrowding at district campuses.
 The $1.3M spent on short-term overcrowding solutions did not go to improve a lasting community asset such as North School or the Community Center.